kieme/dainty/library/dacli/dainty_dacli.md

 #### argument: `"argument@n{...}"`

-All the parsed arguments are available in the 'argument' unbounded lookup.
+All the parsed arguments are available in the 'argument' unbounded table.
 Every name used in the definition notation or use notation must be represented as an `argument/n{...}` entry.
 The array is sorted on the size of the name array (less is better) and when the number of entries are the same, then sorting is based on alphabetical order of the names in the last entry.
 Effectively it means the sort algorithm match the order of the arguments closely.
 Below is an example of a definition notation to result notation transformation.

 e.g definition notation transformed into result notation
 ```sh